Carlos Peña: Texas Rangers

-Peña was selected in the first round (tenth overall) by the Texas Rangers in the 1998 Major League Baseball draft.
+Peña was selected in the first round (10th pick overall) by the Texas Rangers in the 1998 Major League Baseball draft.

 Peña played for three different Rangers affiliates in 1998.
 Prior to the 1999 season, Peña was named by Baseball America as the 93rd prospect in their top 100 prospects list.
 In 1999, Peña played for the Charlotte Rangers, the Rangers Advanced Single-A team.
 He batted .255 with 18 home runs in 138 games.

 Peña was promoted to the Double-A Tulsa Drillers in 2000, where he batted .299 with 28 home runs and 105 RBI in 138 games.

 Peña appeared in Baseball America's top 100 prospect list in 2001, this time at number eleven and was the Rangers' top prospect.
 He advanced another level in 2001, this time playing for the Oklahoma Redhawks, the Rangers' Triple-A affiliate.
 He played in 119 games for the Redhawks, in which he batted .288 with 23 home runs and 74 RBIs.
 Peña was also a Triple-A All-Star in 2001.

 Following the 2001 minor league season, the Rangers called Peña up to the big leagues during September, when rosters expand.
 He made his big league debut on September 5, starting at first base, wearing number 15, and going hitless in three at-bats.
 Peña finished the 2001 season with a .258 batting average and three home runs in 22 games played.

 Oakland Athletics

-On January 14, 2002, along with Mike Venafro, Peña was traded to the Oakland Athletics by the Rangers for Jason Hart, Gerald Laird, Ryan Ludwick, and Mario Ramos.
+On January 14, 2002, along with Mike Venafro, Peña was traded by the Rangers to the Oakland Athletics for Jason Hart, Gerald Laird, Ryan Ludwick, and Mario Ramos.

 In 40 games with the A's, Peña hit .218 with seven home runs and 16 RBIs.
 During a stint with Triple-A Sacramento from July 2–5, he hit .438 with two home runs and six RBIs.

 Peña was mentioned several times in Michael Lewis' book Moneyball and was a minor character in the film based on the book.
-He is portrayed in the film by actor Adrian Bellani.
+He is portrayed in the film by actor Gerardo Celasco (credited as Adrian Bellani).